harryz8/SEPP-SSH-Project/meeting_notes/meeting3.md

 ### Khaled

+I have begun doing the recipe datebase skeleton set using the Hibernate.
 I have made a table for all entities that we need.
 Then I have modified it to separated 5 tables but linked to each other where they should, using many to one.
+I set all classes for each entity, get() and set()

 ### Tom